ROHITKUMARAGR/ROHITKUMARAGR/README.md

 - 👋 Hi, I’m @ROHITKUMARAGR
 - 👀 I’m interested in Competetive Programming and in deriving the best solution for the problem.
-- 🌱 I’m currently learning Machine Learning and Artificial Intelligence
+- 🌱 I’m currently learning Machine Learning and Artificial Intelligence.
-- 💞️ I’m looking to collaborate on Machine learning projects
+- 💞️ I’m looking to collaborate on Graph Algorithms concepts using project.
 - 📫 You can reach me on linekdin{Rohit Kumar Agrahari} or you can reach me on emailid-201951129@iiitvadodara.ac.in or phone no.-8081565695

 <!---